 On Twitter, it’s best to choose 1 or 2 industry-related hashtags to your tweet to attract users to your page.
 However, it’s important to note that using keywords that you want users to find in your tweet without hashtagging them is just as effective on Twitter.

 Using localized hashtags is very important on Twitter to attract users in your local area.
-Many users use the Twitter search bar like they use Google’s search bar — for example, they might type in “manicure in Denver.”
-You want your salon’s page to show up in those search results, so make sure your tweets include your product the name of your city: i.e. #manicureDenver, or #manicure #Denver.
+Many users use the Twitter search bar like they use Google’s search bar.
+You want your business’ page to show up in those search results, so make sure your tweets include the keywords potential customers are using and hashtag what you most want to highlight.

 Remember, you’re using hashtags to get the attention of social media users who are looking for small businesses and independent ventures just like yours.
-Before you post on Insta or tweet anything, take a second and think about how you want your audience to react to your post and what hashtags you can use to get new eyes on your brand.
-That way, more new users and loyal fans will interact with your posts and boost your engagement.
+Before you use hashtags on Instagram and Twitter, take a second and think about how you want your audience to react to your post and what hashtags you can use to get new eyes on your brand.
+That way, more new and loyal fans boost your interaction and boost your engagement.